juliorodrigues97/perfume-distribution-analytics/README.md

 - **Revenue is highly concentrated in a small share of the portfolio.**
 At the 80% revenue threshold, 147 product lines (21% of the portfolio) account for $1.65M in net revenue — 80% of the total.

-- **The long tail makes up most of the catalog but contributes the least.**
+- **The threshold selector lets users test different concentration scenarios.**
-Class C alone spans 476 products (68% of the base) but generates just $334K — less than a fifth of what Class A produces from a third as many products, highlighting how much of the portfolio contributes marginally to overall revenue.
+Adjusting the selector between 60% and 90% dynamically recalculates how many product lines and brands are needed to reach that share of revenue, helping identify how sensitive the portfolio is to different cutoffs.

-- **The threshold selector and drillthrough turn this analysis into an actionable tool.**
+- **An expandable ABC breakdown and brand-level drillthrough extend the analysis further.**
-Users can adjust the revenue threshold (60–90%) to test different concentration scenarios, and drill through from any brand into the Cross-Sell Analysis page to explore purchasing relationships with other brands in the portfolio.
+Clicking into the ABC classification view breaks the same portfolio into Class A, B, and C based on cumulative contribution, and selecting any brand from the table opens a drillthrough into Cross-Sell Analysis to explore purchasing relationships with other brands.

 > **Drillthrough → Cross-Sell Analysis**
 > Selecting a brand from the Revenue by Brand visual (Page 4) activates the drillthrough navigation, allowing users to investigate cross-selling relationships between brands.